bernadette-eu/Bernadette/paper/paper.md

     given year, broken down by 5-year age bands and gender, following the United Nations 2019 Revision of World Population Prospects.
 2.  `aggregate_age_distribution`: Aggregates the age distribution
-    according to user-defined age groups.
+    according to user-defined age groupings.
 3.  `contact_matrix`: For a given country, it imports a 16 by 16 contact
     matrix whose row *i* of a column *j* corresponds to the number of contacts made by an individual in group *i* with an individual in group *j*.
-4.  `aggregate_contact_matrix`: Aggregates the contact matrix according to user-defined age groups.
+4.  `aggregate_contact_matrix`: Aggregates the contact matrix according to user-defined age groupings.
 5.  `aggregate_ifr_react`: Aggregates the age-specific Infection
     Fatality Ratio (IFR) estimates reported by the REACT-2 large-scale community study of SARS-CoV-2 seroprevalence in England ([Ward et